 The first prototype was built around a Raspberry Pi, a custom 2.7in.
 LCD, webcam, WiFi, sound card, and open source VOIP/SIP software.
 Power supply was AC.

 The current prototype is now built around the Beaglebone Black, and other (relatively) low cost parts, including a 3-inch LCD, webcam, and sound card.
 Devices communicate with one another over WiFi (dongled) via open source VOIP/SIP software.
 No cellular connection is planned as part of the design road map.
 Power supply is currently AC, though the next goal is rechargeable DC.
 Configuration of the devices is done remotely via command line.

 GrannyCam’s external design is intended to be both Grandma-and-toddler friendly, so it’s covered in a soft fabric, crocheted shell.
-A physical button includes an oversized “arcade-style” button for both initiating and accepting a chat session.
-This button also flashes to alert an end user that they have an incoming call.
+A physical button includes an oversized, arcade-style button for both initiating and accepting a chat session.